prikhi/sysadmintools/docs/source/vm_cluster/maintenance.rst

 * If you don't know which controller shutdown last, check ``/var/lib/mysql/grastate.dat`` on each controller for ``safe_to_bootstrap:
   1``.
 Run ``sudo galera_new_cluster`` on this controller.
-* Once the first MySQL server starts, you can start up all the other nodes.
+* Once the first MySQL server starts, start mysql on the other nodes by running ``systemctl start mysql``.
+* Now start the Storage nodes.
+Verify all disks are up by running ``ceph osd tree`` on a controller node.
+Check the health of the storage cluster by running ``ceph status``.
+* On a controller node, re-enable drive re-balancing by running ``ceph osd unset noout``.
+* Start the Compute nodes.
 * Once everything has booted up, you should be able to start the VMs from the dashboard.